 There has been little change in the 10-year outlook from a New Zealand supply point of view, while the return outlook has strengthened.
-From a Northern Hemisphere supply perspective, New Zealand producers have approved the issuance of up to 5,000 ha of SunGold licences in Northern Hemisphere growing regions, with 3,340 hectares currently planted.
+From a Northern Hemisphere supply perspective, New Zealand producers have approved the issuance of up to 5,000 ha of SunGold Kiwifruit licences in Northern Hemisphere growing regions, with 3,870 hectares currently planted.
 This hectare level and a review of yield development has resulted in a revision of anticipated volumes likely to eventuate.
-In addition, the declining Green crops from Italy have led to a review of the Green procurement programme.
+In addition, the declining Green crops from Italy have led to an increase in fruit sourced from Greece